+There are some seriously fun day trips from Orlando.
 Orlando, Florida is one of the top vacation destinations in the world, thanks to a sunny climate and Walt Disney World and Universal Studios.
 But there are many epic attractions in and around Orlando, Florida beyond just fireworks and roller coasters.
-In fact, the city’s central location in the state makes it the perfect base for a variety of fun day trips from Orlando.

 15 Best Orlando Day Trips